fedotoff144/Immersion_in_Python_homework_4/readme.md

 =======

-Homework #4 for the course "Immersion in Python".git
+Homework #4 for the course "Immersion in Python".

 1. Solve problems that were not solved at the seminar.